Poyo-SSB/tetrio-bot-docs/README.md

 ## Disclaimer

 Hi!
 I'm Poyo.
-I wrote this documentation.
+I wrote (most of) this documentation.
 I am not associated with TETR.IO or osk.
-All data here has been gathered via analyzing code and testing responsibly.
+All data here has been gathered via analyzing [code](https://tetr.io/js/tetrio.js) and testing responsibly.
 Use this documentation at your own risk.
 Please enjoy! ❤